stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/07-managing-site-members/02-managing-site-user-settings.markdown

-# Managing Site Settings for Users
+# Managing Site Settings for Members

-An always important job for site administrators is managing site users.
-To start managing site users:
+You've already covered the basics of managing Site Memberships and Roles, now you'll look at some key configuration options for managing members of your Site.

 1. Open the *Product Menu* and use the site selector to choose the site you want to configure.